aleph-im/aleph-docs/docs/tutorials/rust/rust_microvm.md

-# Tutorial: Creating a Rust microVM
+# Building a Rust microVM

 > This tutorial follows up the first tutorial [Creating and hosting a Python program on Aleph-VM](../python/getting_started.md).

-## 0. Welcome

-In this second tutorial, we will guide you on how to run programs written in any programming language on Aleph Virtual Machines.
+In this tutorial, we will build and deploy a Rust application on the aleph.im network.

-In addition to running Python programs using ASGI as covered in the first tutorial, Aleph VMs also support any program that listens for HTTP requests on port 8080.
+In addition to running Python programs using ASGI as covered in the first tutorial, Aleph.im VMs also support any program as long as it listens for HTTP requests on port 8080.

-This can be used to run existing programs on Aleph VMs, or to use other programming languages to write programs and run them on Aleph-VM.

-### What we will cover

-Since Python is the only language currently supported, this tutorial we will cover two other languages: [Rust](https://www.rust-lang.org/) and Javascript ([NodeJS](https://nodejs.org/)).

-## 1. Rust
+## The application

 In this first section, you will run a program written in Rust on an Aleph VM.

-### 1.a.
-Requirements
+### Requirements

 You need a Rust compiler.
 You can install one using the [official Install Rust guide](https://www.rust-lang.org/tools/install) or via your favourite package manager.

   $ sudo apt install rustc cargo

-### 1.b.
-Writing a Rust program
+## Write a Rust program

-Let's use a very simple HTTP server inspired by the [Building a Single-Threaded Web Server](https://doc.rust-lang.org/book/ch20-01-single-threaded.html) section of The Rust Programming Language Book:
+Let's build a very simple HTTP server inspired by the [Building a Single-Threaded Web Server](https://doc.rust-lang.org/book/ch20-01-single-threaded.html) section of The Rust Programming Language Book:

 ```shell